Continuing Education Credits for CPC Courses

 If you are registered for a CPC course related to the work you are doing or pursuing, you may be eligible for CECs.

 Organizations such as provincial associations and educational institutions allocate a certain number of Continuing Education Credits (CEC) based on their own programming requirements:

 - Participating in a five-week CPC course = 50 hours

 - Taking a one-week CPC course (Ethics) = 10 hours

 - Taking a four-week CPC course (Theory) = 40 hours

 - Completing a CPC Certification (CRS, CIS, CES, CCS) self-study = 40 hours

-- Listening to one CPC webinar = 1 hour
+- Attending one CPC webinar = 1.5 hours

 Organizations also provide presenters, facilitators and volunteers with additional CECs for developing, presenting, facilitating, volunteering, and/or overseeing a course.

 Contact the institution directly to receive approval for credits through CPC’s courses and certifications.